banner

 printk#

-• Print debug logs
+• Print debug log

-View CPU architecture#
+View CPU Architecture#

 adb shell getprop ro.product.cpu.abi

-List of services: adb shell service list
+Service list: adb shell service list

 Check if a service exists: adb shell service check SurfaceFlinger